About Knowledge of Language and Life

 You'll meet the English language requirement in one of the following ways:

-1. possess a qualification or have passed a test at level B1, B2, C1 or C2 in listening and speaking as specified on Prove your English language abilities with a secure English language test (SELT) on GOV.UK
+1. Possess a qualification or have passed a test at level B1, B2, C1 or C2 in listening and speaking as specified on Prove your English language abilities with a secure English language test (SELT) on GOV.UK

 English language testing for naturalisation applications are offered in Jersey by UK Government approved Secure English Language Test providers, IELTS SELT Consortium (ISC) and Pearson.
 For further details of when and where the English language tests for naturalisation purposes are conducted, visit the IELTS UKVI Registration (britishcouncil.org) or PTE Home B1 UK test | Pearson PTE webpages.

 2. possess an academic qualification deemed by ECCTIS (UK ENIC) to meet the recognised standard of a Bachelor's or Master's degree or PhD in the United Kingdom and:

 ECCTIS (UK ENIC) has confirmed that the qualification was taught or, as the case may be, researched in English; or

 the qualification was taught or, as the case may be, researched in any of the following English speaking countries (Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, New Zealand, Republic of Ireland, St Christopher and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA); or